KhronosGroup/openvx-samples/README.md

 ### Steps to run the canny sample

 * **Step - 1:** Build and install [Conformant OpenVX Implementation](https://github.com/KhronosGroup/OpenVX-sample-impl).
-In this example we will use the OpenVX Sample Implementation avaialble on [GitHub](https://github.com/KhronosGroup/OpenVX-sample-impl)
+In this example we will use the OpenVX Sample Implementation available on [GitHub](https://github.com/KhronosGroup/OpenVX-sample-impl)

 ```
 Build OpenVX on Linux

-* Git Clone project with recursive flag to get submodules
+* Git Clone project with a recursive flag to get submodules

       git clone --recursive https://github.com/KhronosGroup/OpenVX-sample-impl.git